Prosperna/prosperna-knowledge-base/docs/product/merchant/products/inventory/moq_prd.md

      - When MOQ is enabled: quantity selector defaults to MOQ value
      - Input field shows current quantity value
      - Minus (-) button behavior:
-       - Enabled when quantity > MOQ
+       - Enabled when quantity is greater than MOQ
-       - Disabled when quantity <= MOQ (visual indication: grayed out)
+       - Disabled when quantity is less than or equal to MOQ (visual indication: grayed out)
      - Plus (+) button: always enabled, allows increasing beyond MOQ
      - Manual input field:
        - Accepts numeric input